Now get the smallest salary (the first in the list) and take the corresponding

 is an expression.
 This computes set theoretic operations, union, difference,

-and intersection on e1
+and intersection on e1 and e2,

 as defined in Chapter 2.